tasmota/docs/docs/ADC.md

 18:55:09 MQT: tele/tasmota/SENSOR = {"Time":"2019-10-31T18:55:09","ANALOG":{"Illuminance":8}}
 ```

-> [!WARNING]
+!!! warning
->Careful when setting ADC as Button, if there is constant voltage on the pin it might register as a [long press](Buttons-and-Switches#long-press) and reset the device to firmware defaults
+     Careful when setting ADC as Button, if there is constant voltage on the pin it might register as a [long press](Buttons-and-Switches#long-press) and reset the device to firmware defaults

 ### Rule triggers
 Use these triggers in rules: